Gustav Wagner: Biography

+Also according to Bauer, Wagner participated in gang rapes of female prisoners prior to killing them:

 Inmate Eda Lichtman wrote that on the Jewish fast day of Yom Kippur, Wagner appeared at roll call, selected some prisoners, gave them bread and forced them to eat it.
 As the prisoners ate the bread, Wagner laughed loudly, enjoying his joke because he knew that these Jews were pious.

 One of the Sobibor prisoners improvised a song which ironically described camp life (original text with English translation):

 Wagner enjoyed this song and he forced the prisoners to sing it frequently.

 After two Jews escaped from Sobibor in the spring of 1943, Wagner was put in charge of a squad of soldiers from the Wehrmacht, who laid minefields around the camp so as to prevent further escapes.
 However, these efforts did not prevent another escape, which took form in the Sobibor revolt.
 Wagner was not present at the camp on the day of the Sobibor revolt on 14 October 1943, having taken a holiday with his then wife Karin to celebrate the birth of a daughter, Marion.
 The inmates knew of Wagner's absence and believed that it would improve their chances of success.
 Wagner was considered the strictest in terms of prisoner supervision at the camp.
 After the successful revolt, Wagner was ordered to aid in closing the camp.
 He helped to dismantle and remove evidence of the camp by ruthlessly commanding the Jewish prisoners who performed this task.
 For instance, after the Arbeitsjuden "worker Jews" had been transported from Treblinka and had successfully torn down the Sobibor barracks, Wagner killed them.

 Heinrich Himmler considered Wagner to be "one of the most deserving men of Operation Reinhard" (einer der verdientesten Männer der Aktion Reinhard).

-After Sobibor, Wagner was transferred to Italy, where he participated in the deportation of Jews.
+After Sobibor, Wagner was transferred to Italy, where he participated in the deportation of Jews with other staff from the extermination camps and T4.